Pavol Michalík

 Pavol Michálik (born 29 November 1951) was a former Slovak football goalkeeper.
 He played for Dukla Banská Bystrica, FC Baník Ostrava and ŠK Slovan Bratislava.
 His surname was written wrong in his career life as Michalík.

 Club career

 Michálik played in 209 Czechoslovak First League matches, most of them with FC Baník Ostrava.
 He won the Czechoslovak First League three times with Baník, in 1976, 1980 and 1981.
-He finished his career with Panserraikos in the Greek Super League.
+He finished his career with Panserraikos in the Super League Greece.

 International career

 Michálik made eleven appearances for the full Czechoslovakia national football team.